Maltipoo

 Health

-• Luxating patella, where the kneecap slips out of place
+• Luxating patella, where the kneecap can slip out of place and cause lameness

 History & Origins